auremoser/mozsci/log/worklog.md

 * rescheduled meeting with amel and antonio for november paris WOW
 * pinged michael d about contracts for remaining fellows
 * volunteered to host senior fellows' meetup at data & society for whiskey wednesday
+* booked flight for Mozfest and Host org onboarding

 ## TODO